getnexar/word-counter/README.md

 Code Structure
 ==============
 * Main.java - the entry point for the program, and the class you should be running.
 Main already initializes the input params (vocabulary and urls).
-If you are not able to run Main `main(String[] args)` on the IDE, make sure to mark the `src` directory as a Sources Root.
+If you are not able to run `main(String[] args)` on the IDE, make sure to mark the `src` directory as a Sources Root.

 * EnDictionary.java / EngadgetAddresses.java - classes responsible for loading the vocabulary and the urls list.
 These are help classes which you can probably disregard.